grafana/jsonnet-libs/status-panels-lib/README.md

 This status panels lib can be used to add a status panel row for integration dashboards using [grafonnet](https://github.com/grafana/grafonnet).

+The status panels provide the following information for an integration.

+- Metrics status
+  - Shows if the agent is sending metrics for this integration
+  - Shows the latest timestamp the metrics were received for this integration
+- Logs status
+  - Shows if the agent is sending logs for this integration
+  - Shows the latest timestamp the logs were received for this integration
+- Integration version
+  - Shows the current installed version of the integration

 ## Import

 ```sh